-The Earth acts as if it contains a magnet due to the circular current inside the Earth’s core.
+The Earth behaves as though it has a magnet within it, due to the circulating currents inside its core.
 The Earth also produces a magnetic field, with the field lines being most concentrated at the poles.

-If Earth had a big bar magnet, the south pole of the magnet would be near the geographic north and the north pole of the magnet will be near the geographic south.
+If the Earth contained a large bar magnet, the south pole of that magnet would be near the geographic north, and the north pole of the magnet would be near the geographic south.

-Opposite poles attract, so the north pole of the compass is attracted to the Earth’s magnetic south pole.
-Earth’s magnetic south pole is near its geographic north pole.
-This means that the north pole of the magnetic compass will point towards the geographic north pole.
+Because opposite poles attract, the north pole of a compass is drawn to the Earth’s magnetic south pole.
+Since the Earth’s magnetic south pole is located near its geographic north pole, the north pole of a compass will point towards the geographic north.